Places to visit on Anglesey

 Llanfairpwll, Anglesey LL61 6DQ

-Built in the 18th century by Lord Newborough and now run by the National Trust.
+The Marquess of Anglesey rebuilt Plas Newydd in 1793 and is now run by the National Trust.
 This house has incredible gardens and breathtaking views.
-A Rex Whistler mural graces the walls within along with an incredible art collection.
+A Rex Whistler mural graces the walls within, along with an incredible art collection.
 Look out for various events that are run by the National Trust – Halloween fun, Christmas Fayres and woodland festivals are but a few examples.

 Parys Mountain, Amlwch LL68 9RE